Primordial magnetogenesis in loop quantum cosmology: Magnetogenesis in FLRW spacetime

 The operators $\hat b_\lambda(\vec k)$ and $\hat b^\dagger_\lambda(\vec k)$ are annihilation and creation operators.
 They satisfy the commutation relation $\left[\,\hat b_\lambda(\vec k), \hat b^\dagger_\lambda(\vec k) \right]\,=\, 1$, with all other possible commutations being zero.

-The expectation value of the energy density of electric and magnetic field generated in this process can be found from the respective parts of the `$00$' component of the energy-momentum tensor.
+The expectation value of the energy density of the electric and magnetic fields generated in this process can be found from the respective parts of the `$00$' component of the energy-momentum tensor.
 The energy density of the magnetic field can be computed to be

 where $|0\rangle$ is the vacuum annihilated by $b_\lambda (k)$ for all $\lambda$ and $\vec k$.
-The amount of generated magnetic field can also be quantified in terms of power spectrum, which is the energy density of the magnetic field per logarithmic interval of wavenumber.
+The amount of generated magnetic field can also be quantified in terms of power spectrum, which is the energy density of the magnetic field per logarithmic interval of wave number.
 It is given by

 Similarly, one can compute the expectation value of the energy density of the electric field to be

 The power spectrum of the electric field is